RaulGracia/pravega-samples/flink-examples/doc/flink-high-error-count-alert/README.md

 ## Start Logstash with Pravega Output Plugin ##
-Copy the contents under flink-examples/doc/flink-high-error-count-alert/filters/ to the host where logstash is installed, e.g., in the directory of ~/pravega. update **pravega_endpoint** in ~/pravega/90-pravega-output.conf.
+Copy the contents under flink-examples/doc/flink-high-error-count-alert/filters/ to the host where logstash is installed, e.g., in directory ~/pravega. update **pravega_endpoint** in ~/pravega/90-pravega-output.conf

 ```
 output {